 Accelerated Computing

 In January 2016 the CREAM-CE developer’s team has started to prepare a new CREAM-CE release working with CentOS7 and SL6 operating systems that will be included in UMD4.
 The modifications to enable GPGPU support (both for job submission and information system aspects) at least for Torque LRMS will be embedded in this release and therefore fully certified.
 The certification process is planned to be completed before the end of the JRA2.4 task, scheduled in May 2016.
-The new CREAM-CE will be then made available through UMD4 to all data centres who have shown interest in deploying a GPGPU-enabled grid computing element.
+The new CREAM-CE will then be made available through UMD4 to all data centres that have shown interest in deploying a GPGPU-enabled computing element.
 The solution for GPGPU accounting designed by the APEL team is also planned to be implemented by the end of May 2016.

 In the next months until the end of the JRA2.4 task, the cloud related activity will focus on supporting the deployment of new cloud sites hosting GPGPU servers, as well as new applications suited to be executed on the GPGPU-enabled cloud sites.
 For example, CESNET/MU partner of MoBrain Competence Centre has shown interest in adding their GPGPU nodes to the cloud testbed and preparing a GPGPU-enabled VM image with GROMACS and AMBER applications for testing them in the EGI Federated Cloud environment.
 Moreover, the cooperation with the APEL team will continue in order to address the accounting of GPGPUs in cloud environment.
-Concerning the information system, the team will collaborate with the EGI FedCloud task force and with the OGF GLUE coordinator in order to implement the correct publication of the GPGPU related attributes in the EGI Federated Cloud operations context.
+Concerning the information system, the team will collaborate with the EGI Federated Cloud task force and with the OGF GLUE coordinator in order to implement the correct publication of the GPGPU related attributes in the EGI Federated Cloud operations context.

 EGI Cloud Federation

-The introduction of the support for the OpenStack native interface in November 2015 opens the door to new federations of providers already running OpenStack clouds.
-It will also ease the migration to the EGI cloud and can attract communities which may already have applications using the OpenStack environment.
+The EGI Federated Cloud promotes the use of standards for interoperability of cloud providers using different technologies.
+However, legacy applications and advanced use cases using specific provider’s features may not be easily ported to the standard APIs.
+In order to attract communities and new providers with existing investments on OpenStack, EGI introduced the support for the OpenStack native interface in November 2015.
+It will also ease the migration to the EGI cloud and can attract communities, which may already have legacy applications using the OpenStack environment.
 The wide ecosystem of tools for this platform will allow EGI to offer more advanced features and interfaces for the existing resources, some preliminary work on using the OpenStack web dashboard with EGI AAI has proved that existing tools can be migrated with reasonable effort.
-This native support will also speed up the integration of the OpenStack based federations (NeCTAR, Compute Canada) and providers (CERN).
+This native support will also speed up the integration of OpenStack based federations (e.g. NeCTAR, Compute Canada) and providers (e.g. CERN).

 The further development of the Open Data and Federated Cloud in WP4.1 and WP4.2 will also make EGI a more attractive platform for communities and will likely boost the integration activities with other peer e-Infrastructures.
-One of the main barriers for integration is the AAI architecture which is currently under a major update within EGI.
+One of the main barriers for integration is the AAI architecture, which is currently under a major update within EGI.
 This new AAI architecture and the support for it at the level of the Cloud Management Frameworks can also act as a stimulus for more integration activities in this area.

 The EGI Federated Cloud will continue to refine its federation model to accommodate the requirements coming from the different use cases and the requirements for providing a technical integration with offered by other e-Infrastructures.
 The task will closely work with user communities involved in WP6 and will coordinate the implementation of pilots and will liaise with the external partners.